adamecki/PWDer/README.md

 <img src="./photos/lock.webp" alt="lock" width="40%">

 ## Help screen
-A help screen is a quick and complex guide to all the keybindings.
+A help screen is a quick guide to all the keybindings.
 Press the arrow keys / esc to navigate.

 <img src="./photos/help.webp" alt="help" width="40%">